 They are often also located in less-than-desirable locations, which is why they look so good to begin with.

-It’s hard to find something that is exactly what you want and there’s a good chance you’ll want to make changes regardless.
+Ultimately, it’s hard to find something that is exactly what you want and there’s a good chance you’ll want to make changes regardless.

 Do It Yourself (DIY)